kanaparthikiran/tokenization-project/README.md

 4) $mvn clean install, This command builds all the 3 modules(source,flow,proof) that are present under tokenization-project

-5) Open a new Terminal tab and type this command to source module logs $java -jar source/target/source-1.0.jar
+5) Open a new Terminal tab and type this command to show source module logs $java -jar source/target/source-1.0.jar

 6) Open a new Terminal tab and type this command to show flow module logs  $java -jar target/flow-1.0.jar